PTSD vs. Autism - What Sets Them Apart?

 Prevalence Rates

-Autistic Women Higher than 60%
+| Autistic women | Higher than 60% |

 Social Interaction Challenges

-Understanding these nuances is crucial when addressing the unique needs and treatment approaches for these conditions.
+The distinction matters because it points to different first steps in treatment.
 For a more in-depth comparison between autism and other disorders, consider exploring our articles on autism and other disorders, such as autism vs. aspergers or autism vs. adhd.

 Commonalities in Sensory Sensitivities